truenas/documentation/content/en/docs/new-articles/_index.md

 {{% /pageinfo %}}

 Thanks for your interest in submitting documentation articles!
-This article shows you how to create your own documentation how-tos and get them published on the iXsystems [documentation website](docs.ixsystems.com).
+This article shows you how to contribute documentation for publication on the iXsystems [documentation website](docs.ixsystems.com).

 ## Find a Spot for a New Article